Lincoln City F.C.: History

 In the 2016–17 season, Lincoln City under Danny Cowley were promoted as champions back to the Football League.
 In the 2016–17 FA Cup, Lincoln beat Championship side Ipswich Town, and Championship leaders Brighton and Hove Albion before defeating top flight side Burnley 1–0 to reach the quarter-final, the first time a non-League club had progressed to the last eight since 1913–14.
 In the quarter-finals, they were defeated 5–0 at eventual Cup champions Arsenal.

 In the 2017–18 season, Lincoln won the EFL Trophy by beating Shrewsbury Town 1–0 in the final in their first visit to Wembley Stadium.
 After an unsuccessful play-off campaign in their first season back in the EFL, Lincoln were promoted as champions at the end of the 2018–19 season.

 On 5 April 2019, Lincoln announced that Nettleham Ladies FC would be rebranded as Lincoln City Women from 1 June.

 On 9 September 2019, manager Danny Cowley announced his departure to join Championship side Huddersfield Town, having guided Lincoln to two promotions in his previous three seasons alongside brother and assistant manager Nicky.
 Due to the COVID-19 pandemic, Football League matches were suspended on 13 March 2020 with Lincoln in 15th place.
 Clubs voted to end the season in June 2020 with final league positions decided on a points per game basis with Lincoln subsequently being placed in 16th.

 In the 2020–21 season, Lincoln finished the season in 5th place, qualifying for the play-offs.
 After defeating Sunderland in the semi-finals, the first match fans could attend since the start of the pandemic, Lincoln lost the play-off final to Blackpool.

+Following a 2-1 win over Reading on 6 April 2026, Lincoln clinched promotion to the EFL Championship for the 2026-27 season, which will be their first appearance in the second tier of English football in 65 years.
+They eventually secured the 2025–26 EFL League One title with a club-record 103 points.